 Sarajevo has 2 bus stations.
 The main bus station serves almost every destination in Bosnia itself, including Mostar (4 hours) and Tuzla (3 hours).

 International destinations include Zagreb (6 hours), Dubrovnik (8 hours), Split (8 hours), Podgorica (7 hours), Kosovo (8 hours), Ljubljana (9 hours), Vienna (12 hours) and even Belgium and the Netherlands.

-Disclaimer: This post contains affiliate links.
+Disclaimer: This post about the best things to do in Sarajevo contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!